polarch/Spherical-Array-Processing/README.md

 the power output, or by a subspace approach such as MUSIC.
 Another alternative is to utilize the acoustic intensity vector, obtained from the first-order signals, which its temporal and spatial statistics reveal information about presence and distribution of sound sources.
+For an overview on steered-response power techniques, the reader is refered to [ref 13].

 A few examples of DoA estimation in the SHD are included in the library: